usmanlubis/075-usmanlubis/README.md

     ```sh
     npm install
     ```
-5. Start MySQL as the database and create a new database named "jda" or adjust it according to the <code>.env</code> file.
+5. Start MySQL as the database and create a new database named "jda" or adjust it with <code>.env</code> file.
 6. In the terminal, enter the command:
     ```sh
     php artisan key:generate
     ```
-7. Run the database migrations with the command:
+7. Run the database migrations and seed the initial data with the command:
     ```sh
-    php artisan migrate
+    php artisan migrate --seed
     ```
-8. Seed the database for roles with the command:
+8. Run Node for Tailwind with the command:
     ```sh
-    php artisan db:seed RoleSeeder
-    ```
-9. Seed the database for users with the command:
-    ```sh
-    php artisan db:seed UserSeeder
-    ```
-10. Optionally, seed the database for cars with the command:
-    ```sh
-    php artisan db:seed CarSeeder
-    ```
-11. Run Node for Tailwind with the command:
-    ```sh
     npm run dev
     ```
     Keep this terminal open, and open a new terminal.
-12. Start the Laravel project directly with Laragon or another application, or through the new terminal with the command:
+9. Start the Laravel project directly with Laragon or another application, or through the new terminal with the command:
     ```sh
     php artisan serve
     ```
     Click the link that appears to be directed to your web browser.
-13. You can log in with two schemes, as an admin or as a regular user:
+10. You can log in with two schemes, as an admin or as a regular user:
     - As an admin, log in with the following credentials:
       - Email: `admin@erent.com`
       - Password: admin